adrianreal/PopSpot-A-Demand-Prediction-System-for-Vehicles-on-demand/README.md

 <p align="center">
 <img src="hash_map.png"  width="600" height="400">
 </p>
 As observed, the daily aggregated demand patterns are very dependent on the geohash point at which they are recorded.
 For example, in the case of qp09e5, the demand is relatively high throughout the week.
 In contrast, for the rest of the points, the demand varies according to the day of the week.
-This demonstrates the variability of the aggregated demand over geohash points.
+This demonstrates the variability of the aggregated demand over different geohash points.

 \
 A city/town/geograhical space is often categorized into many regions, and each region usually has a particular function.
 E.g. in Singapore, the central Downtown Core region holds the central business district, while the western Jurong region holds mostly residential buildings.
 As such, the demand characteristics of points within each region tends to be similar, while the demand characteristics of different regions may be different.
 E.g. the demand during the morning peak hours at the residential regions may be higher than that of the industrial complexes, since there are more people traveling out of their houses for work then.
 Due to this reason, the demand of a point is likely not too far from its neighbouring points.
 To account for such dependencies, we break the map down into regions.
 Since the city from which the data is obtained is unknown, the map is broken down to 5 x 5 grids, and each point is assigned to its respective grid.
 A feature as such is then generated for each record: